taikinman/langrila/README.md

 ```

 ## Conversation memory
 You can use 2 conversation memory modules by default named InMemoryConversationMemory and JSONConversationMemory.
-Additionally, langrila supports Cosmos DB and Amazon S3 to store conversation historys.
+Additionally, langrila supports Cosmos DB and Amazon S3 to store conversation history.

 ### Conversation memory with local json file
 In this example, we specify JSONConversationMemory.